SDU-Embedded/gst-build/README.md

 ### Build GStreamer and its modules

-You can get all GStreamer built running:
+You can get all GStreamer built and installed running:

 ```
 meson build
 ninja -C build/
+sudo ninja -C build/ install
 ```
 NOTE: on Ubuntu (and mayde other distributions) you may have to call meson using
 ```